YifanWu1993/YifanWu1993.github.io/_posts/2025-07-15-operating-system-SYC.md

 ---
 - This one satisfies the **mutual - exclusion requirement**. but not **bounded - waiting requirement**.

-- Understand again of **bounded - waiting requirement**. (say we have pi and pj 2 process. one must enter after another which means neither of them can keep occuping the CS forever.) *in other word*， neither of the process will be starved.
+- Understand again of **bounded - waiting requirement**. (say we have pi and pj 2 process. one must enter after another which means neither of them can keep occuping the CS forever.) in other word， neither of the process will be starved.

 ---
 ## Compare and swap fullfill bounded waiting requirement example: